 Donnetta Halverson-Walser: 1943-2016

-Donnetta was not only an amazing woman but an amazing assist to our community.
+Donnetta was not only an amazing woman but an amazing asset to our community.
 She had a heart for service and spent a lifetime living her life’s calling.

 Donnetta Halverson graduated from University of Idaho with a teaching degree and spent her first-year teaching in Morton, WA.
-After that she moved to Monroe after being hired by then Monroe School District Assistant Superintendent Gene Elledge to teach in Monroe which was the start of a 27-year career for Donnetta.
+After that she moved to Monroe after being hired by then Monroe School District Assistant Superintendent Gene Elledge to teach in Monroe.
+This was the start of a 27-year career for Donnetta.
 Donnetta loved being a teacher, she especially was proud of the work she did with disadvantaged students doing her best to give them a hand up as they went through high school and then moved on in life.
-Many of her students until recent made it a point to contact her to give them an update on their life’s letting her know if was only with her help they could get over a hard time in their life to become very successful.
+Many of her students made it a point to contact her to give them an update on their lives letting her know it was only with her help they could get over a hard time in their life to become very successful.

-Donnetta retired from her position as a teacher with Monroe Public Schools to run for the Monroe City Council in becoming the first women to serve in that position.
-In 1970 Donnetta was awarded Outstanding Young Women of the Year by the League of Women Voters and she went on to become Mayor of Monroe where she was instrumental in bring so many wonderful projects to fruition such as forming a partnership with the Rotary Club on Monroe to build Rotary Field “Home of the Miracle League” as well has serving for 9 years as the Vice Chair on the US 2 Safety Committee.
+Donnetta retired from her position as a teacher with Monroe Public Schools to run for the Monroe City Council and became the first woman to serve in that position.
+In 1970 Donnetta was awarded Outstanding Young Women of the Year by the League of Women Voters and she went on to become Mayor of Monroe.
+She was instrumental in bringing so many wonderful projects to fruition, such as forming a partnership with the Rotary Club on Monroe to build Rotary Field “Home of the Miracle League”, as well as serving for 9 years as the Vice Chair on the US 2 Safety Committee.